Why Do I Sweat From My Neck At Night? | Causes & Steps

 Hidden Reflux

-Acid reaching the throat can spark brief arousals and sweat.
+Acid reaching the throat can spark brief arousals and discomfort that may come with sweating.
 Night cough, sour taste, or hoarseness on waking point this way.
 Early dinner and head-of-bed lift can help.

 Key Takeaways: Why Do I Sweat From My Neck At Night?